 MOD USA/7(A)/3

-11.44D A frequency assignment to a space station in a non-geostationary satellite orbit network or system with “Earth” as the reference body, other than a frequency assignment to which No. 11.44C applies, shall be considered as having been brought into use when a space station with the capability of transmitting or receiving that frequency assignment has been deployed on one of the notified orbital plane(s) 27 of the non-geostationary satellite network or system, irrespective of the notified number of orbital planes and satellites per orbital plane in the network or system.
+11.44D A frequency assignment to a space station in a non-geostationary satellite orbit network or system with “Earth” as the reference body, other than a frequency assignment to which No. 11.44C applies, shall be considered as having been brought into use when a space station with the capability of transmitting or receiving that frequency assignment has been deployed on one of the notified orbital plane(s)MOD 27 of the non-geostationary satellite network or system, irrespective of the notified number of orbital planes and satellites per orbital plane in the network or system.
 The notifying administration shall so inform the Bureau as soon as possible, but not later than 30 days after the end of the period referred to in No. 11.44.25, 29 On receipt of the information sent under this provision, the Bureau shall make that information available on the ITU website as soon as possible and shall publish it in the BR IFIC subsequently.
-(WRC-19)
+(WRC-23)

 Reasons: Consequential to the modification of Nos.
 11.44C and 11.44C.1.